 If a person is able to understand that they are making a legal promise to tell the truth, and that being untruthful in an affidavit is an offence, they can make an affidavit.

-Making reasonable modifications for someone to make their affidavit
+Helping someone make their affidavit

 If a person also has a disability that makes it difficult or impossible to comply with the legal requirements for making an affidavit, you may need to modify the process so that a deponent can complete their affidavit.